Danil-Grigorev/global-owner/README.md

   uid: e3aa2bc8-7615-44de-a788-e6a5296b47bb
 ```

+## Ordered deletion

+When some resource has an assigned weight, the child resource removal is processed from the lowest to the highest weight.
+By default, the child resource weight is 0.

 ## Deletion

-As the resource is adopted using owner reference to the parent object, when the parent object is removed using foreground or backgroud policy, the adopted resource will be removed as well.
-To opt-out from this behavior you can delete the globalowner resource with orphan policy.
-Adopted resources will stay untouched, however the CompositeController and the ClusterRole created by the globalowner resource will stay in cluster, so the permission scope will not be reduced.
-Those will have to cleaned up manually.
+As the resource is adopted using owner reference to the parent object, when the parent object is removed using foreground or background policy, the adopted resource will be removed as well.
+To opt out of this behavior, the metacontroller instance should be scaled down, the finalizer `metacontroller.io/compositecontroller-<global-owner-name>` should be removed from the resource, and then the `GlobalOwner` resource can be deleted with the `orphan` deletion policy.
+Adopted resources will stay untouched, however, the `CompositeController` and the `ClusterRole` created by the `GlobalOwner` resource will stay in the cluster, so the permission scope will not be reduced.
+Those will have to be cleaned up manually.